Road Bike vs. Mountain Bike: Differences Explained by Expert

 Frame Materials

-Aluminum is cheap and relatively lightweight material suitable for entry-level bikes.
-You can find them on beginner road bikes and budget mountain bikes.
+Aluminum is a cheap and relatively lightweight material suitable for entry-level bikes.
+It is used on beginner road bikes and budget mountain bikes.

 Accessories